-- Communication: this includes listening, speaking, reading and writing as well as using technology. - Working with others: when children are offered the opportunity to work with others, they learn to consider the views of others and to develop the social skills of cooperation, leadership and mutual understanding, whatever role they are performing. - Improving own learning and performance: children evaluate their own work, and understanding what they need to do next in order to improve.
+- Communication: this includes listening, speaking, reading and writing as well as using technology. - Working with others: when children are offered the opportunity to work with others, they learn to consider the views of others and to develop the social skills of co-operation, leadership and mutual understanding, whatever role they are performing. - Improving own learning and performance: children evaluate their own work and understand what they need to do next in order to improve.